 - Difficulty in measuring the progress of character development

-- Available effective curriculum content and resources
+- Availability of effective curriculum content and resources

 - Lack of formulated plan or strategy towards character education

-- Lack of extra curricular opportunities
+- Lack of extra-curricular opportunities

 MPCT Young Leaders supports a school’s moral and statutory duty towards effective delivery of character education and personal development, reinforced by the assessment of school performance in this area by Ofsted and Esytn.
-Through an exciting and diverse sustained delivery, MPCT Young Leaders teaches the acquisition and strengthening of virtues, supporting schools in developing confident and compassionate learners, who are equipped with a strong moral compass.

 Research suggests that schools that enable these opportunities help young people to explore and express their character, and build the skills they need for resilience, empathy, and employability.
 Furthermore, the wider impact on schools can be the improvement of educational attainment, attendance, and learner engagement.